Terms of Service

 7.4 All amounts payable by the Client under the Contract are exclusive of amounts in respect of value added tax chargeable for the time being (VAT).
 Where any taxable supply for VAT purposes is made under the Contract by Crunch to the Client, the Client shall, on receipt of a valid VAT invoice from Crunch, pay to Crunch such additional amounts in respect of VAT as are chargeable on the supply of the Services at the same time as payment is due for the supply of the Services.

-7.7 If an annual payment is made for the Service please note, we cannot offer a pro-rated refund if you choose to cancel your account before the end of the year for which you have paid.
+7.7 If an annual payment is made for the Services please note, we cannot offer a pro-rated refund if you choose to cancel your account before the end of the year for which you have paid.

 7.8 Once any company return has been filed Crunch cannot be held responsible, or accountable for any omissions in your accounts.
 Any changes required after submission do not fall within the Crunch subscription fee and will be charged separately.